 On March 31, 2015, the Company issued 745,637 shares of Series A preferred stock at a per share price of \$6.70585, as adjusted for the Reverse Stock Split, or \$5.0 million in the aggregate, consisting of \$1.5 million in cash and \$3.5 million representing 125% of the principal and accrued and unpaid interest on the Convertible Notes, all of which converted into shares of Series A preferred stock.
+On August 10, 2016, immediately prior to the closing of the IPO, the Company's Series A preferred stock, together with accrued dividends thereon, converted into 827,205 shares of common stock.

-The Series A preferred stock has the following rights and preferences:
+Prior to their conversion into shares of common stock, the Series A preferred stock had the following rights and preferences: